alphahw/ponyexpress/README.md

 - ### _resTimeout_
 Time limit in ms to wait for socket clients to respond back before responding with `resDefaultPayload`

+Config using `env` vars is partially supported (only for string/number properties) – these will override options defined in `config.json`.

 ## Socket API

 ### `auth` event (client -> server)